krzentner/language-world/data/text-davinci-003/basic_md/coffee-push-2.md

+    - When the robot's gripper is not above mug, the robot should put gripper above mug.
-- When the robot's gripper is not above the mug and the robot's gripper is not vertically aligned with the mug, the robot should put the gripper above the mug.
+    - When the robot's gripper is not around mug and the robot's gripper is open, the robot should drop gripper around mug.
-- When the robot's gripper is vertically aligned with the mug and the robot's gripper is not near the mug, the robot should push the gripper into the mug.
+    - When the robot's gripper is near mug and the robot's gripper is open, the robot should close gripper around mug.
-- When the robot's gripper is near the mug and the mug is below the robot's gripper, the robot should slide the mug to the target location.
+    - When the robot's gripper is above mug and the robot's gripper is closed, the robot should move mug to target.